EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 In the beginning, there was Borg.

-Borg was Google’s container management system, which ran just about every application inside Google, highly efficiently.
-A [full description](https://ai.google/research/pubs/pub43438) was given in “Large-scale cluster management at Google with Borg” in EuroSys 2015.
+Borg was Google's container management system, which ran just about every application inside Google, highly efficiently.
+A [full description](https://ai.google/research/pubs/pub43438) was given in "Large-scale cluster management at Google with Borg" in EuroSys 2015.
 In 2014, Google released an open-source version of Borg for public use, called [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes), or K8s.
 Kubernetes is now widely used in industry for cluster and cloud